 If you're approached by staff claiming to be security, ask to see their SIA Licence which should be on show (Section 9, Private Security Industries Act 2001) and available on request.

-If you're approached by a company employee, again ask them to wait until you land your drone, and then engage in conversation.
+If you're approached by a company employee, ask them to wait until you land your drone, and then engage in conversation.
 The way you interact with employees of a company should remain much the same as with members of the public but be aware of the GDPR obligations they are subjected to should they begin recording you in a public place.

-There are instances where company employees resort to violence to deter photographers and pilots.
+There are instances where company employees resort to violence to deter photographers and drone pilots.
 In this video, the Managing Director of Libra Speciality Chemicals Ltd. tries to smack the drone controller out of the auditors hands and then proceeds to push into him and threaten him.
-This could have ended very badly indeed if the remote was damaged or hit the ground as the drone could have dropped from the sky to the ground or into the site stuctures and chemical stores.
+This could have ended very badly indeed if the remote was damaged or hit the ground as the drone could have fallen from the sky to the ground or into the site stuctures and chemical stores.
 This video explains why and how this could happen so easily.

 While members of the public are allowed to film you flying your drone in public, employees of companies that film you in public whilst in a working capacity without your consent and without Lawful Basis will render the company liable under GDPR Article 6 as a Data Processor.
 You can request they give you a copy of, and/or that they delete any and all footage they record of you whilst in a public place.
 See how DJ Audits drops this bombshell.
 This will be done as a SAR (Subject Access Request).